sst/sst/www/docs/learn/graphql-api.md

    Let's look at what we are configuring here:

       - The `handler` points to where the Lambda function is.
-      - The `schema` is the code version of the Pothos _code-first_ schema.
+      - The `schema` is the reference to a GraphQL schema.
 More on this in a second.
-      - The `output` is where the Pothos schema, when run, generates a standard GraphQL schema.
+      - The `output` is where Pothos outputs the GraphQL schema to a file.
+By writing to a file, we are able to use other tools in the GraphQL ecosystem.
       - Finally, the `commands` let you specify any scripts you want to run after the schema has been generated.
 We'll look at what we are running below.

-2. The Pothos schema is specified in `services/functions/graphql/schema.ts`.
+2. The GraphQL schema is specified in `services/functions/graphql/schema.ts`.

    ``` ts title="services/functions/graphql/schema.ts"
    import { builder } from "./builder";